dmako8/SSW34--Project/REPORT.md

 ## Problem

- Novice investors need a quick and easy way to access stock/cryptocurrency prices while participating in investing conversations with their friends or other fellow investors.
+ Novice investors need a quick and easy way to access cryptocurrency prices while participating in investing conversations with their friends or other fellow investors.
 This is a relevant problem because many of these users want on-demand answers and are accustomed to user-friendly and visual exchanges, like Robinhood and Coinbase.
 Usually, novice investors only pay attention to the ticker price, so there needs to be a way to deliver that information without having to open new windows or checking a phone app while having an online discussion about stocks.

 ## Primary Features and Screenshots